-(1) the identity of the source of earned 1 2 income; provided that, if the source of earned income is owed a legal or professional duty of confidentiality and 3 the identity of the source of the income has not been 4 disclosed to a public agency, the reporting individual may 5 6 identify the source as "confidential" and describe the 7 duty of confidentiality that prevents disclosure of the source of the earned income; and 8 9 (2) the identity of sources of unearned income, including taxable interest, capital gains, dividends, 10 11 annuities, trust distributions; rents from real property; 12 and insurance policies.
-13 SECTION 6.
-DISCLOSURE OF LIABILITIES.--The disclosure statement shall include for any reporting 14 individual identified in Subsection A of Section 3 of this 15 Act the following information related to liabilities for 16 17 the prior calendar year: A. All liabilities of more than five thousand 18 19 dollars (\$5,000) owed by: (1) the reporting individual, the reporting 20 individual's spouse, or the reporting individual's 21 22 dependent children; and
+(1) the identity of the source of earned income; provided that, if the source of earned income is owed a legal or professional duty of confidentiality and the identity of the source of the income has not been disclosed to a public agency, the reporting individual may identify the source as "confidential" and describe the duty of confidentiality that prevents disclosure of the source of the earned income; and disclosure statement shall include for any reporting individual identified in Subsection A of Section 3 of this Act the following information related to liabilities for the prior calendar year:

+(2) the identity of sources of unearned income, including taxable interest, capital gains, dividends, annuities, trust distributions; rents from real property; and insurance policies.

+SECTION 6.
+DISCLOSURE OF LIABILITIES.--The

+A. All liabilities of more than five thousand dollars (\$5,000) owed by:

+(1) the reporting individual, the reporting individual's spouse, or the reporting individual's dependent children; and
-1 (2) a trust of which the reporting individual, 2 the reporting individual's spouse, or the reporting 3 individual's dependent children are beneficiaries.
-4 B. For any liability that Subsection (A) of Section 5 6 requires identification, the reporting individual must 6 disclose: 7 (1) the identity of the person who owes the 8 debt or liability; 9 (2) the person to whom the debt or liability is 10 owed; 11 (3) the amount of the debt or liability; and 12 (4) any payments on the debt or liability 13 during the previous calendar year.
-14 C. The disclosure statement need not include 15 disclosure of: 16 (1) ordinary consumer debt; 17 (2) mortgage debt on the primary residence of 18 the reporting individual, the reporting individual's 19 spouse, or the reporting individual's dependent children; 20 (3) student loans; and 21 (4) liabilities owed to parents, grandparents, 22 children or siblings of the reporting individual, the

-SECTION 7.
-DISCLOSURE OF INFORMATION AND ASSETS OF BUSINESS ENTITIES.--The disclosure statement shall include for any reporting individual identified in Subsection A of Section 3 of this Act the following information related to any privately-held business entity controlled by the reporting individual, the reporting individual's spouse or the reporting individual's dependent children:

-A. The name of the business entity, a brief description of the nature of its activities and its geographic location (city and state); and

-B. For a privately-held business entity that was formed for the purpose of holding investments:

-(1) assets of more than fifty thousand (\$50,000) dollars or which generated more than \$600 in income directly or beneficially owned by the business entity, provided that, in determining whether an asset has a value of more than fifty thousand (\$50,000) dollars, the value should not be reduced by any indebtedness secured by the asset, such as a mortgage or other secured loan; and

-(2) any liability of more than fifty thousanddollars (\$50,000) of the business entity, including:
+(2) a trust of which the reporting individual, the reporting individual's spouse, or the reporting individual's dependent children are beneficiaries.

+B. For any liability that Subsection (A) of Section 6 requires identification, the reporting individual must disclose:

+Appendix 1 to the New Mexico State Ethics Commission's 2021 Annual Report The Disclosure Act (Dec.
+21, 2021) 1 (1)the identity of the person who owes the 2 debt or liability; 3 the person to whom the debt or liability is (2) 4 owed; the amount of the debt or liability; and 5 (3) 6 any payments on the debt or liability (4) 7 during the previous calendar year.
+C. The disclosure statement need not include 8 9 disclosure of: 10 ordinary consumer debt; (1)mortgage debt on the primary residence of 11 (2) the reporting individual, the reporting individual's 12 13 spouse, or the reporting individual's dependent children; student loans; and 14 (3) liabilities owed to parents, grandparents, 15 (4) children or siblings of the reporting individual, the 16 17 reporting individual's spouse, or the reporting individual's dependent children.
+18 SECTION 7.
+DISCLOSURE OF INFORMATION AND ASSETS OF 19 BUSINESS ENTITIES. -- The disclosure statement shall include 20 21 for any reporting individual identified in Subsection A of 22 Section 3 of this Act the following information related to 23 any privately-held business entity controlled by the reporting individual, the reporting individual's spouse or 1 2 the reporting individual's dependent children: The name of the business entity, a brief 3 Α. description of the nature of its activities and its 4 geographic location (city and state); and 5 6 B. For a privately-held business entity that was 7 formed for the purpose of holding investments: (1) assets of more than fifty thousand 8 9 (\$50,000) dollars or which generated more than \$600 in 10 income directly or beneficially owned by the business 11 entity, provided that, in determining whether an asset has a value of more than fifty thousand (\$50,000) dollars, the 12 13 value should not be reduced by any indebtedness secured by the asset, such as a mortgage or other secured loan; and 14 any liability of more than fifty thousand 15 (2) dollars (\$50,000) of the business entity, including: 16 17 (a) the identity of the business entity that owes the debt or liability; 18 19 (b) the person to which the debt or 20 liability is owned; 21 (C) the amount of the debt or liability; 22 and
-Page | 9

-State Ethics Commission Disclosure Act: Nov.
-22, 2021 Draft